jbrayton/Read/README.md

 This is a Mac app called Read.
-It operates somewhat like a web browser, but it just shows article content for the requested page.
+It displays article content from a webpage in a manner similar to Safari’s Reader View.
 It uses my [Webpage Text API](https://www.goldenhillsoftware.com/webpage-text-api/) to get article content without the junk (chrome, navigation, ads, and scripts) that tends to clutter modern webpages.
-The view this app displays is somewhat similar to Safari’s Reader View.
-When you follow a link in the app, it opens that link in Safari or the user’s default web browser.

 <img src="screenshot.png" alt="Screenshot showing a 9to5Mac article" width="675" height="652">